Food and Friends Meal Deliveries

 Sunday Night Dinner for Luther Place Night Shelter

 Deliver and serve Sunday night dinner at Luther Place Night Shelter at Luther Place Memorial Lutheran Church in Washington, DC.
 Luther Place is part of N Street Village.
 Volunteers bring and serve dinner on Sunday evening to up to 31 homeless women who are in transitional housing.
 Each volunteer or group of volunteers is assigned one Sunday per year.
 You can purchase prepared food or prepare food at home.
 It is good fit for adults or families with older (5 and up).
-If you would like to participate, please contacthpitlick [at] verizon [dot] net ( Harris Pitlick) for your slot in 2013.
+If you would like to participate, please contacthpitlick [at] verizon [dot] net ( Harris Pitlick).

 Bethesda Cares Sandwich Lunch Program

 Two members of the Social Action Committee, Aron Krasnopoler and Yvonne White, will be participating in the Ruth Fellowship.
 The Ruth Fellowship is a joint project of the Jewish Community Relations Council, Jews United for Justice and the Jewish Council on Public Affairs.
 The Ruth Fellowship will train and support congregational leaders to design and implement significant synagogue programming dedicated to addressing food justice issues.
 Through the 6 month training program, two-person teams from area congregations will learn skills in community organizing, advocacy, and community relations; study the intersection of Judaism, food and justice; and explore the core issues of food justice.
-Following the conclusion of the training in June 2013, graduates will spend the following year working with their institution to address the root causes of issues of food & justice.
-The first meeting of the Ruth Fellowship was on December 16th at Adas Israel Congregation.
+Following the conclusion of the training in June 2013, graduates have been working with their institution to address the root causes of issues of food & justice.
+The first meeting of the Ruth Fellowship was in December 2012 at Adas Israel Congregation.
 Ruth Fellowship members spent the afternoon starting to get to know each other and exploring Jewish texts together.
-The next meeting will be in January at Tifereth Israel.
+The next meeting was held in January 2013 at Tifereth Israel.
 Other congregations participating in the Ruth Fellowship include Temple Shalom, Temple Micah, Adat Shalom and Oseh Shalom in Laurel, Maryland.
 If you are interested in working on issues of food justice in the coming year, please contact akrasnopoler [at] verizon [dot] net (Aron Krasnopoler) or yvonnewhite [at] yahoo [dot] com (Yvonne White).